THE PANTRY Café & Kitchen, Reading Town Hall’s new café, will open to the public this month.

 The Pantry will offer a fresh exciting place for breakfast, brunch or lunch and a great place to meet and eat.
 It will be open to the public from Monday 16th September.

-All the café’s fillings will be freshly prepared using ingredients from local suppliers.
+All the café’s fillings will be freshly prepared using ingredients from local suppliers, such as Kingdom Coffee Co.
 Their takeaway packaging will be recyclable and compostable.
 People who bring their own refillable cup will receive 20p off their hot drink.

 The café’s Executive Chef, Daniel Pink, combines his passion for fresh local produce with a desire to provide customers with a scrumptious and inventive menu.

 Delicious food on offer will range from savoury breakfast waffles & pancakes, handmade pork sausage rolls, and vegetarian scotch eggs to the Pantry’s signature chocolate brownies.

 The Pantry will be open Monday to Saturday from 8am to 6pm.

 The former 3Bs Café has undergone a complete refurbishment and forms part of the major transformation project at the Town Hall, which has included two new museum galleries, a new reception and museum shop, new Register Office ceremony room as well as maintenance and improvements throughout the building.

 ‘The Pantry Café & Kitchen’ name is a historical nod to the popular People’s Pantry restaurant that once stood opposite the town hall.